 Ruby-throated hummingbirds are solitary birds that only come together in pairs to mate after males perform courtship displays that include large arcs with buzzing at the lowest point.
 These hummingbirds are polygamous, and males may mate with several females.
 Pairs will produce 1-3 broods of 2 oval-shaped, plain white eggs each per year.

 The female parent will build the thick cup-shaped nest lined with fine plant fibers or down and trimmed with moss and lichens for camouflage, placed 5-20 feet above the ground.
 She incubates the eggs for 10-16 days.
 After the eggs have hatched, the female parent cares for the nestlings for 15-22 days until they are mature enough to leave the nest.
 Male ruby-throated hummingbird parents play no role in caring for the eggs or chicks.

 Ruby-throats will occasionally hybridize with black-chinned hummingbirds where the ranges of the two species overlap.

 Hummingbirds are highly desirable backyard visitors.
-Ruby-throated hummingbirds can be attracted to nectar-producing flowers, particularly red blooms such as red columbine, bee balm, phlox, trumpet creeper and lilies.
-Backyard birders can also hang nectar feeders to offer additional food sources and limit the use of insecticides to give hummingbirds a healthy insect food supply.
-Ruby-throated hummingbirds are also attracted to active water sources, such as misters and drippers.
+Ruby-throated hummingbirds can be attracted to nectar-producing flowers, particularly red blooms such as red columbine, bee balm, phlox, trumpet creeper, and lilies.
+Birders can also hang nectar feeders to offer additional food sources and limit the use of insecticides to give hummingbirds a healthy insect food supply.
+Ruby-throated hummingbirds are also attracted to active water sources, such as misters, drippers, and shallow fountains.